I teach in an American school abroad. Am I eligible?

 I do not have a passport; do I need one to apply?

-It is recommended that all applicants have a valid passport.
-(Passports must be valid for a period of at least 6 months after the end of the program to which applicants are applying.
-Valid passports also should contain 6 double blank pages.)
+It is essential to have a valid passport to travel and participate in the program.
+Passports must be valid for a period of at least 6 months after the end of the program to which applicants are applying.
+Valid passports also should contain 6 double blank pages.
 Having a passport is not a requirement to apply, but having one is helpful to speed up the processes associated with participation in the program.
 We do ask for the information inside the application.
 Having this information speeds up the processes for visas and related documents.
 The U.S. Department of Education is not responsible for procuring or assisting in any of the processes involved in the acquisition of passports and/or visas.
 Not all countries require visas before arrival, for those countries that do have such a requirement, it is up to the individual applicant to complete and submit all the required paperwork to the appropriate office, embassy, and/or consulate.
 It is also not the responsibility of the U.S. Department of Education to cover the costs of any of these processes.
 Should the applicant fail to have the required documents prior to travel, he or she will be prohibited from participating in the program.

 What do you ask the people writing the letters of reference to write about?